Shibe Park: 1955–1970: Carpenter, Phillies and decline

 After the death of Mr. Mack in February 1956, a Mack Memorial Committee raised funds and commissioned sculptor Harry Rosin to create a statue of "Mr. Baseball".
 On April 16, 1957, it was unveiled across Lehigh Avenue in Reyburn Park – named after the mayor who threw out the first ball at Shibe back in 1909 – as part of the Opening Day ceremonies for the 1957 season.
 Commissioner Ford Frick, AL president Will Harridge and Leo Durocher all attended, as did many former A's players; the ceremony was emceed by sportscaster Bill Campbell.
 Shortly after, the Philadelphia City Council removed Reyburn's name from the park and replaced it with Mack's.
 The statue was later moved to Veterans Stadium in 1971, and ultimately to Citizens Bank Park in 2004.

 For the 1960 season, additional box seats in front of the original grandstand reduced the plate-to-screen distance by about 10 ft.
 With a couple of years of life left in the park, a curving inner fence across center field reduced the distance from 447 to 410.
 The final seating capacity of the ballpark, as recorded in the 1970 Sporting News Baseball Guide, was 33,608.

 Carpenter's reluctance about Connie Mack Stadium soon proved justified.
 He found it impossible to find a way to make the park profitable.
 His first thought was to extend the length of his income season by adding a football team.
 In 1959, he sought to buy an American Football League franchise, but the negotiations failed.
-Additionally, the neighborhood experienced white flight, leading to perceptions of rising crime; the phrase "Watch your car, mister?" became a catch phrase to game attendees.
+Additionally, the neighborhood experienced white flight, leading to rising crime; the phrase "Watch your car, mister?" became a catch phrase to game attendees.
 Indeed, the parking problem became the very crux of the issue in the 1950s and 1960s: whereas most people had formerly come to the park on public transportation, after the war, the automobile became the standard mode of transport.
 There was a 500-car lot, later expanded to 850 cars, across 21st Street, but it was not nearly enough.
 Carpenter tried to buy the whole block in 1959 for a multi-level garage, but the deal fell through.
-The team maintained special "Phillies Express" buses to shuttle fans from transportation hubs in Camden and the 69th Street Terminal in Upper Darby, but the service never really caught on.
+The team maintained special "Phillies Express" buses to shuttle fans from transportation hubs in Camden and 69th Street Transportation Center in Upper Darby Township, but the service never really caught on.
 Carpenter also investigated land tracts first in West Philadelphia, then in the Torresdale section of the city, as well as nearby suburban Cheltenham and farther-flung Camden, across the river in New Jersey.
 But there were prohibitive problems with every one of those proposed sites.